Small Business Taxes & ManagementTM--Copyright 2020, A/N Group, Inc.

 You should receive your tax return transcript within 10 working days from the time the IRS receives your request.
 Allow 30 calendar days for delivery of a tax account transcript.

-If you still need an actual copy of a previously processed tax return, it will cost $57 per tax year and take much longer.
+If you need an actual copy of a previously processed tax return, it will cost $50 per tax year and take much longer.
 Complete Form 4506, Request for Copy of Tax Form, and mail it to the IRS address listed on the form for your area.
-Please allow 60 days for actual copies of your return.
-Copies are generally available for the current year as well as the past six years.
+Allow 75 days for actual copies of your return.
+Copies are generally available for the current year as well as the past six years.<